grammyjs/website/site/docs/guide/reactions.md

 There are four arrays returned by `ctx.reaction`: added emoji, removed emoji, kept emoji, and a list that tells you what the result of the change is.
 In addition, there are four more arrays for custom emoji with similar information.
-Finally, there are three boolean flags for paid reactions.
+Finally, there are two boolean flags for paid reactions.

 ```ts
 const {